HemantS1609/full-stack-backend/Readme.md

-# 🎬 Video Streaming Platform Backend (Node.js + Express + MongoDB)
+# 🎬 🎬 Video Streaming Platform Backend (Node.js + Express + MongoDB)

-A fully modular, production-grade backend API built using **Node.js**, **Express.js**, and **MongoDB**.
+A production-grade backend API for a full-featured video streaming platform — similar to YouTube.
-This backend powers a complete video-sharing platform with features like user authentication, playlists, likes, comments, subscriptions, and tweets.
+Built using Node.js, Express.js, and MongoDB, it supports user authentication, video management, likes, comments, subscriptions, playlists, and tweets.

+This project follows best backend architecture practices and was inspired by Chai aur Code by Hitesh Choudhary.

 ---